thanasxda/basic-linux-setup/README.md

    - In case of Intel using [__me_cleaner__](https://github.com/corna/me_cleaner) don't know if AMD has a counterpart fix.
    - Modifying the setup to __your own needs__.
    - If your hardware supports gpu rebar enable it in bios, the setup is configured to enable it.
+   - Kdeconnect app is nice to have on Android.
    - Having a minimum of __2GB RAM__ for the full Kali Linux KDE setup.
 As for the preconfiguration, no limit for generic devices.
      Zswap + zram enabled by default for devices of 2GB or less except for OpenWrt, Tvboxes & Open/Libre-elec.
      Memory management dependent on the amount present.
 Different amounts different settings.